-This course gives you the education to take a leadership role in urban management, strategic planning and policy development.
+This program gives you the education to take a leadership role in urban management, strategic planning and policy development.

-If you are interested in a career in urban management and planning, the Bachelor of Planning pathway to the Master of Urban Management and Planning is the course for you.
-This course gives you the professional and scholarly education to take a leadership role in urban management, strategic planning and policy development.
+If you are interested in a career in urban management and planning, the Bachelor of Planning pathway to the Master of Urban Management and Planning is the program for you.
+This program gives you the professional and scholarly education to take a leadership role in urban management, strategic planning and policy development.

 HSC True Reward Early Offer Program